input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 - `gdhDiv` is the inverse of the group multiplication for `GDH`; and

-- `ddhVerify` verifies that the provided multisignature shows that the given aggregated public key has signed the message.
+- `ddhVerify` verifies that the provided signature shows that the given public key has signed the message digest.

 For details, see these references[^shortSignaturesFromTheWeilPairing][^thresholdSignaturesMultisignaturesAndBlindSignaturesBasedOnTheGDHGroupSignatureScheme].